Overlandcoder/odinbook/README.md

 - Responsive design

 ## Reflections
 I knew this would be a very fun project right from the start, and it definitely was.
 Initially, I made a lot of rapid progress.
 A lot of the core functionality was implemented in less than a week.
-However, countless tweaks and adjustments to different aspects of the app ended up taking a considerable amount of time.
+However, implementation of some non-core features, the design and countless tweaks and adjustments to different aspects of the app ended up taking a considerable amount of time.

 The two most difficult implementations:
 - `Friendships`